Design and Analysis of Switchback Experiments: Inference and Testing

-Theorem~\ref{thm:HTvariance} provides the variance of the estimator.
-Since we never observe all the potential outcomes, many of the cross-product terms from the variance can never be estimated.
-As an alternative, we provide the following two upper bounds, and detail two unbiased estimators of such two upper bounds, respectively.
+Lemma~\ref{lem:HTvariance} provides the variance of the Horvitz-Thompson estimator under the optimal design.
+Since we never observe all the potential outcomes, most of the cross-product terms in \eqref{eqn:HTVariance} can not be directly estimated.
+Instead, we provide the following upper bound to \eqref{eqn:HTVariance} and propose an unbiased estimator.